The $4bn Indian Unicorn You (Probably) Don't Know But You NEED To Hear About

 Ok, I’ll begin with my favourite part - the human side.
-Matic has three cofounders: Jaynti Kanani, Sandeep Nailwal, and Anurag Arjun.
+Matic initially had three cofounders: Jaynti Kanani, Sandeep Nailwal, and Anurag Arjun.
+Later on, Serbian programmer and entrepreneur Mihailo Bjelic also joined the team as a cofounder.
 Having said that, the principal inventor of the Matic protocol is Jaynti, also known as JD, and it is his tale that we will cover in this post, with respect and apologies to the other cofounders!

 JD was born and brought up in Ahmedabad as the son of a worker from one of the city’s many diamond kaarkhanas or factories.
 Growing up, circumstances weren’t the easiest for JD - his two sisters didn’t attend school past the 10th grade due to financial difficulties.

 Nonetheless, the family was able to send JD to an engineering college in the small nearby town of Nadiad.
 It was something of a coincidence that JD ended up in the computer science program there - he didn’t get good enough grades to get into the college’s more popular electrical engineering program - but I think everybody can agree now that it was an extremely happy coincidence :)

 It was only while he was studying computer science at Dharmsinh Desai Institute in Nadiad that JD was actually exposed to programming for the first time.
 In fact, JD didn’t even have his own computer till the third year of college, when an aunt of his gifted him a laptop.
 Prior to that, JD had to use the shoddy school computers or borrow a machine from his friends just to complete his assignments and get some hands on experience working with code.